AlexxIT/go2rtc/README.md

 **PS:**

 - go2rtc doesn't provide HTTPS.
 Use [Nginx](https://nginx.org/) or [Ngrok](#module-ngrok) or [Home Assistant Add-on](#go2rtc-home-assistant-add-on) for this tasks
-- you can access microphone (for 2-way audio) only with HTTPS ([read more](https://stackoverflow.com/questions/52759992/how-to-access-camera-and-microphone-in-chrome-without-https))
 - MJPEG over WebSocket plays better than native MJPEG because Chrome [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=527446)
 - MP4 over WebSocket was created only for Apple iOS because it doesn't support MSE and native MP4